 Fireworks are contentious amongst pet owners.
 While some pets are fine with fireworks, others can have a very adverse reaction and can be terrified of the noise.
-We’ve gathered some suggestions for you to keep your pet safe and as comfortable as possible during the night’s celebrations.
+We have gathered some suggestions for you to keep your pet safe and as comfortable as possible during the night’s celebrations.

 If you know your pet is scared of loud bangs (or you are unsure) it’s best to talk to your vet.
-In the most extreme circumstances, some vets will prescribe a sedative to make your pet drowsy.
-This should ONLY be used with the prescription from a vet, please do not self medicate your pet with human medication or internet bought medication.
+In the extreme circumstances, some vets will prescribe a sedative to make your pet drowsy.
+This should ONLY be used with the prescription from a vet, please do not self-medicate your pet.

-Feeding your pet a large meal that is high in carbohydrates can help to make them feel naturally more sleepy.
-Discuss this with your vet prior to fireworks night to see what they suggest.
+Feeding your pet a large meal that is high in carbohydrates can help to make them feel sleepier without recourse to a sedative.
+Discuss this with your vet prior to fireworks night to see which option they suggest.

-A good place to start with fireworks night safety is to keep your pets indoors.
+A good place to start with fireworks night pet safety, is to keep your pets indoors.
 While this may be easy for dog owners, cats can become restless.
-Provide a littler box for your cats and keep an eye on them attempting to escape.
+Provide a litter box for your cats and keep an eye on them to prevent any escape attempts.

 Give your pets somewhere warm and dark to hide if they are very scared, a covered crate or a dark corner can help to settle them.